How to Replace an Engine Air Intake Tube

 removing breather hose

-Sometimes the boot can be stuck on the intake tube or air cleaner housing due to heat from the engine and pressure of the clamp.
-Use a screwdriver or pick to help break the seal and while use a twisting motion help loosen the seal to remove one end of the boot.
+Sometimes the boot can be stuck on the intake tube or air cleaner housing due to heat from the engine and pressure from the clamp.
+Use a screwdriver or pick to help break the seal and while performing a twisting motion to help loosen the seal and remove one end of the boot.

 disconnecting intake boot

 Once the mounting clamps and breather hoses are removed and loosened completely remove the boot or tube.
 Inspect the area between the ribs by flexing it and looking for signs of rips or tears.
-If these imperfection are found replacement is required.
 Keep track of all clamps, nuts and bolts in a container so they don't get misplaced.

 air intake boot removed